alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

 </div>

 This got even more fun when I allowed arcs to bend alternately in and out, creating some extremely funky patterns.
-(I think there are also a few images here where I mixed in code to randomly delete nodes in the input graphs, which is why there are a few gaps.)

 <div class="grid_4up checkerboard">
   <a href="images/2022/graph-art/swirly.svg">